Tony Barber: Television presenter

-Recently he hosted a small competition on the Australian Cable TV network Foxtel seven nights a week called TV1's Cash Trivia Challenge.
-On 14 March 2007, he returned to his roots making an appearance as guest host on Temptation, alongside his former co-host Alyce Platt, during the Battle of the Network Shows series, where the original hosts, Ed Phillips and Livinia Nixon appeared as contestants.
+He hosted a small competition on the Australian Cable TV network Foxtel seven nights a week called TV1's Cash Trivia Challenge.
+On 14 March 2007, he returned to his roots, making an appearance as guest host on Temptation, alongside his former co-host Alyce Platt, during the Battle of the Network Shows series where the original hosts, Ed Phillips and Livinia Nixon appeared as contestants.

 In August 2013, Barber was announced as a contestant on the upcoming series of Dancing with the Stars.
+He then returned to Family Feud as a contestant on 21 November 2016 as part of All Star Family Feud hosted by Grant Denyer with Kerri-Anne Kennerley, Glenn Ridge, and John Burgess as team members.
+His team had won the game and he ended the episode with his signature sign-off catchphrase: "Keep smiling, and bye for now."

 Honours

 In June 1991 Barber received the Medal of the Order of Australia award "In recognition of service to the entertainment industry."

 Awards

 In 1973, Barber won the TV Week Gold Logie Award for Most Popular Personality on Australian Television.